Degrassi: The Next Generation season 4: Recurring cast

+Other recurring cast members include John Bregar as Dylan Michalchuk, Linlyn Lue as Ms. Laura Kwan, Alexa Steele as Angela Jeremiah, Michael Kinney as Coach Darryl Armstrong, Ephraim Ellis as Rick Murray and Christopher Jacot as Matt Oleander.

+Film director Kevin Smith and actor Jason Mewes guest star as exaggerated versions of themselves (for example Kevin is portrayed as being unmarried and childless), who are at Degrassi Community School in the final three episodes of the season to work on Jay and Silent Bob Go Canadian, Eh!, a fictional feature film in the View Askewniverse series that is using Degrassi Community School as a filming location.
+Singer Alanis Morissette, who had previously played God in two other Jay and Silent Bob movies, guest star in "Goin' Down the Road Part One" as herself, playing the school principal in Jay and Silent Bob Go Canadian, Eh!

 Crew

 The season was produced by Epitome Pictures in association CTV.
 Funding was provided by The Canadian Film or Video Production Tax Credit and the Ontario Film and Television Tax Credit, the Canadian Television Fund and BCE-CTV Benefits, The Shaw Television Broadcast Fund, the Independent Production Fund, Mountain Cable Program, and RBC Royal Bank.

 The season's executive producers are Epitome Pictures' president Stephen Stohn, and CEO Linda Schuyler, the co-creator of the Degrassi franchise.
 Aaron Martin was promoted from executive story editor during the third season to executive producer.
 Degrassi: The Next Generation co-creator Yan Moore served as the creative consultant and David Lowe was the line producer.
 Sean Reycraft and Shelley Scarrow served as co-executive story editors.
 Brendon Yorke was the story editor, and Miklos Perlus the junior story editor.
 The editor was Stephen Withrow, Stephen Stanley was the production designer, and the cinematographer was Gavin Smith.

 The writers for the season are Sean Carley, Richard Clark, R. Scott Cooper, James Hurst, Aaron Martin, Miklos Perlus, Sean Reycraft, Shelley Scarrow, Brandon Yorke.
 Kevin Smith was allowed to rewrite his dialogue for the episodes which he appeared in.
 Graeme Campbell, Philip Earnshaw, Eleanore Lindo, Ron Murphy, Sudz Sutherland, and Stefan Scaini directed the episodes.